Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

+The minimum is achieved for a unique $n$-tuple of vector fields and the space $H$, endowed with the norm defined by \eqref{InfNorm}, is complete.
 The following lemma is the main argument to prove the equivalence between the approaches of \cite{SommerKernelBundle1} and \cite{Risser_MK}.
 This lemma is an old result that can be found in \cite{Aronszajn1950}.
-However, we present for the sake of completeness a simple proof based on the Lagrange multiplier rule.
-Moreover, if one wants to skip the technical details of the proof, the formal application of the Lagrange multiplier rule gives the result immediately.
-We outline the formal proof: If one has to minimize the norm defined in Formula \eqref{InfNorm} then one can introduce a Lagrange multiplier $p$ and obtain a stationary point of the Lagrangian
+However, for the sake of completeness, we present a simple proof based on the Lagrange multiplier rule.
+Moreover, if one wants to skip the technical details of the proof, the formal application of this variational calculus theorem immediately gives the result.
+We outline the formal proof of the lemma: If one has to minimise the sum defined in Formula \eqref{InfNorm} then one can introduce a Lagrange multiplier $p$ and obtain a stationary point of the Lagrangian